garyfeng/pdia-1/README.md

 # Development

 This library is maintained by the NAEP Process Data team at ETS, under MIT license.
 Please fork, report issues, and do pull requests.

+## GitPod support

+The current repository supports in-browser editing, testing, and PR using `GitPod`.
+This can be done through the following URL http://gitpod.io/#https://github.com/NAEPDEV/pdia.
+This will launch a docker (see `.\Dockerfile-gitpod`) with `pdia` and other required libraries installed for gitpod.

 ## Generating requirements.txt